Blinn College: Community impact

-A 2014 study found that Blinn made a $345.3 million impact in its service area, including $239.5 million in added income by former students employed in the regional workforce, $61.3 million in College operations spending and $44.5 million in student spending.
+Economic Modeling Specialists International (EMSI) conducted a 2014 study which concluded that Blinn made a $345.3 million impact in its service area, including $239.5 million in added income by former students employed in the regional workforce, $61.3 million in College operations spending and $44.5 million in student spending.
 The report found that Blinn has made an impact of $247.4 million in Bryan-College Station, $83 million in Brenham, $11.1 million in Schulenburg and $3.9 million in Sealy.

 Blinn has also been recognized for its community service.
 In 2011, Blinn received the Carnegie Foundation for the Advancement of Teaching Community Engagement Classification, and in 2012 it was the only community college in the state of Texas to be named to the President's Higher Education Community Service Honor Roll.
 Each year, Blinn devotes a day to community service, called the Blinn Blitz, and hundreds of students participate in local community service projects.

 Athletics

-The home campus in Brenham has offered intercollegiate athletics since 1903 and has won 30 national championships since 1987.
-The Blinn Buccaneers play football, men's and women's basketball, baseball, softball and volleyball.
-The football program won NJCAA championships in 1995, 1996, 2006, and 2009, the last of which was won with Cam Newton.
+The home campus in Brenham has offered intercollegiate athletics since 1903 and has won 50 national championships since 1987.
+The Blinn Buccaneers compete in football, men's and women's basketball, baseball, softball, volleyball, men's and women's soccer, men's and women's golf, men's and women's cross country, cheerleading, and dance.
+The Division I football program is tied for the fourth most NJCAA national championships, with wins in 1995, 1996, 2006, and 2009.
+The last of which was won with Cam Newton.
 The volleyball team won the NJCAA championship in 2008, 2011, 2013 and 2014.
+The baseball team captured its first national championship in 2024.
 The softball team consistently makes the national tournament.
-Blinn's award-winning cheer and dance teams won the UCA and UDA National Championships in 2014 and 2015.
+Blinn's award-winning cheer and dance teams have won 18 combined NJCAA, NCA, and NDA National Championships since 2014.